HOW TO GET HELP FROM A SEX DISCRIMINATION ATTORNEY IN LOS ANGELES

-Over the course of history, gender equality has consistently been an issue in countries all over the world.
-In the United States – a country founded on equality and freedom – it is no different.
-Even in the progressive 21st century, gender discrimination can be seen throughout society.
+Throughout history, gender equality has consistently been an issue in countries all over the world.
+In the United States – a nation founded on equality and freedom – it is no different.
+Even in the progressive 21st century, gender discrimination has been prevalent throughout society.

 WHAT IS GENDER DISCRIMINATION IN THE WORKPLACE?